Nursery Sunday School Lesson: Make a Joyful Noise

 Invite the children to each follow you around the circle as they hear their name.
 When all the children are following you, sing the song once more — again naming a child each time.
 Have them each sit down in a circle as you sing their name.

 Read aloud Psalm 33:1-3 in an easy-to-understand translation.
-Say: Today we’re going to learn about how we can use music to show Jesus we love him.
+Say: Music helps us show Jesus how much we love him.
+Let’s find out more about that!

 2. Streamer Sticks